ktaranov/sqlserver-kit/Articles/README.md

 [Cross Database Transactions on One Server]:https://michaeljswart.com/2020/05/cross_database_transactions/
 [Your Views Aren’t The Problem.
 Your Code Is.]:https://www.brentozar.com/archive/2020/05/your-views-arent-the-problem-your-code-is/
 [How SQL Server stores data types: integers and decimals]:https://bornsql.ca/blog/how-sql-server-stores-data-types-integers-and-decimals/
+[Can I Offload DBCC CHECKDB To Another Server?]:https://www.brentozar.com/archive/2020/05/can-i-offload-dbcc-checkdb-to-another-server/
+[Negative (-) is an operator and will affect the order of operations.]:https://sqlstudies.com/2020/05/18/negative-is-an-operator-and-will-effect-the-order-of-operations/
+["0 to 60" : Switching to indirect checkpoints]:https://sqlperformance.com/2020/05/system-configuration/0-to-60-switching-to-indirect-checkpoints